 The climax is also known as the turning point of the story.
 It is where the highest tension between the protagonist and antagonist happens.

-This event doesn’t always involve significant events like a battle between armies.
+The climax doesn’t always involve a catastrophe or significant events like a battle between armies.
 It can also be subtle, like an inward realization or point of reflection by the protagonist.
 That realization influences the protagonist’s decision making for the rest of the story or forces them to draw on hidden inner strengths.

 As Freytag puts it, “This middle, the climax of the play, is the most important place of the structure; the action rises to this; the action falls away from this.”